 Partner, Century Partners

-Kimberly Montague has been a licensed architect for over 25 years and has worked in many capacities; as a project architect, medical planner and healthcare design strategist.
+Kimberly has been a licensed architect for over 25 years and has worked in many capacities; as a project architect, medical planner and healthcare design strategist.
 In her current role at Herman Miller, she serves as Healthcare Knowledge & Insights Program Lead, working to develop strategy and research knowledge programs toward innovations in human-centered design.
-Prior to joining the healthcare team at Herman Miller Inc., Ms. Montague was the Director of Design Consultation Services for Planetree, Inc. As Director of Design Consultation, her primary focus was dedicated to assisting a variety of health care institutions improve not only the patient-centered aspects of care, but also the safety and health of those who work in and are treated at these facilities.
-Previously recognized by Healthcare Design Magazine as one of health care’s Top 25 Most Influential People in health care design, Kimberly launched the Planetree Visionary Design Network to recognize excellence in creating patient-centered healing environments for architectural and design firms.
+Prior to joining the healthcare team at Herman Miller Inc., Ms. Montague was the Director of Design Consultation Services for Planetree, Inc. She has been previously recognized by Healthcare Design Magazine as one of health care’s Top 25 Most Influential People in health care design.
 She currently serves as Vice President for the AIA Detroit Chapter.

 SmithGroupJJR’s Workplace and Building Technology Studios